-- 33. The effect of sub-clause (1) (together with clause 18) is that where the Attorney-General determines that a person is to be surrendered and that person is serving a prison sentence in Australia for an offence against an Australian law, the Attorney-General shall nevertheless issue a surrender warrant.
-However, a surrender warrant is not to be issued unless the Attorney-General is satisfied that the Tribunal has given adequate undertakings, if required, in relation to the return of the person to Australia to serve the remainder of the sentence once the person is no longer required to be detained by, or on the order of, the Tribunal and in relation to the custody of the person while travelling, and while in other countries, for the Tribunal's purposes. - 34.
-Sub-clause (2) makes it clear that parolees and licensees are not to be regarded as serving a sentence of imprisonment.
+- 35. The effect of sub-clause (1) (together with clause 18) is that where the Attorney-General determines that a person is to be surrendered and that person is serving a prison sentence in Australia for an offence against an Australian law or is otherwise subject to detention under an Australian law, the Attorney-General shall nevertheless issue a surrender warrant. - 36.
+However, a surrender warrant is not to be issued unless the Attorney-General is satisfied that the Tribunal has given adequate undertakings, if required, in relation to the return of the person to Australia to serve the remainder of the sentence or other detention once the person is no longer required to be detained by, or on the order of, the Tribunal and in relation to the custody of the person while travelling, and while in other countries, for the Tribunal's purposes.

+37. Sub-clause (2) makes it clear that parolees and licensees are not to be regarded as serving a sentence of imprisonment or to be otherwise subject to detention.